vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

 - JSON 1.1
 - RSS 2.0

+::: tip Please use RSS if possible.
+Atom and JSON are only provided for best compatibility.

+:::

 Please enable the plugin by setting `atom`, `json` or `rss` to `true` in `plugins.feed` according to the format you want to generate.

-::: tip

-Atom and JSON are provided to provide more adaptations for Feed software.

-If possible, use RSS as first choice.

-:::

 ::: info